 Medication: Drugs for high cholesterol and high blood pressure will slow and may even halt atherosclerosis.
-They could also lower your risk of hearts attack and strokes.
+They lower your risk of heart attack and stroke.

 Your doctor can use more invasive techniques to open blockages from atherosclerosis or go around them:

 - Angiography and stenting: Your doctor puts a thin tube into an artery in your leg or arm to get to diseased arteries.
 Blockages are visible on a live X-ray screen.
 Angioplasty (using a catheter with a balloon tip) and stenting can often open a blocked artery.
 Stenting helps ease symptoms, but it does not prevent heart attacks.

 - Bypass surgery: Your doctor takes a healthy blood vessel, often from your leg or chest, and uses it to go around a blocked segment.

 - Endarterectomy: Your doctor goes into the arteries in your neck to remove plaque and restore blood flow.
 They also may place a stent higher risk patients.

 - Fibrinolytic therapy: A drug dissolves a blood clot that’s blocking your artery.